 Overcoming complexity is critical for a company that sells as many products across as many business units as MacLean-Fogg.
 Visual CPQ has been instrumental in keeping complexity to a minimum.

-It’s clear from the three examples above that visual CPQ (and other engineer to order product solutions) can be employed in various ways.
+It’s clear from the two examples above that visual CPQ (and other engineer to order product solutions) can be employed in various ways.
 For some, it’s predominantly a sales tool.
 For others, it’s the single source of truth orchestrating the entire end-to-end engineer to order process.

 To find out how visual CPQ can supercharge efficiency, profitability, and customer satisfaction in your organization, get in touch.
 We’re here to answer any of your questions.